roaet/food_ratings/Keto Chow Meal Replacement Shake Mix.md

 - 7:
 - 8: Could possibly have it every day, maybe require a secondary flavor
 - 9: Defitely could have it every day, might not want it literally every meal
-- 10: This is my new life
+- 10: This is my new life, gonna tell the world about it